sa-ne/demo-ansible-cloud/rhv/README.md

 ### Notes on phpIPAM

 When using phpIPAM, the host variable `ipam_cidr` is used.
 This CIDR block must be defined as a subnet in phpIPAM.
 This subnet must also be configured with the default gateway and DNS.
 I have created a role to assist with the installation of phpIPAM on RHEL 7 [2].
 Gateways for subnets are defined by checking the appropriate checkbox on the applicable IP properties within the subnet.
 DNS configuration is handled in the actual subnet properties.
+You will also need to enable the API in the phpIPAM settings and create an API id.

 ## Prerequisites
 ### Configuring a Vault